Germany sees battle over cheap meat flare up | DW | 29.12.2021

 The new government's declared aim, formulated in the freshly signed coalition contract, is to increase Germany's proportion of "organically farmed" land from the current 10% to 30% by 2030 — though there are few details beyond that.

 The agriculture minister's plans immediately drew flak from the conservatives, who are now in opposition.
-Bavarian State Premier Markus Söder was quick to lash out along familiar lines: The federal government is "not there to dictate to people what or how much they should eat," he told Wednesday's Bild edition.
-Fewer animals, but more cannabis cultivation?
+Bavarian State Premier Markus Söder was quick to lash out along familiar lines: The federal government is "not there to dictate to people what or how much they should eat," he told Wednesday's Bild newspaper.
 Söder, in whose state farming plays a major role and farmers associations have a strong voice, said he doubts whether that is the right "vision" for Germany's agriculture.

 None of the new government's plans are news to Christoph Minhoff, head of the Food Federation Germany, an industry association that represents companies all the way along the food supply chain. "Özdemir is ramming open doors that are all already open," he told DW.
 "It's nice, but at the end of the day, it's no help if a company tries to sell something that just stays on the shelf.
 They need products that consumers will buy."